Te-Maramataka/mataripy/README.md

 When the PsAng increases to 360° (which = 0°), it is a new moon.
 When it decreases back to 0°, it is a full moon.
 For S-T-O, it rises to its a local maximum at new moon, and falls to a local minimum at full moon.
 #### JPL Horizons API Wrappers
-* [Python](https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html).
-I've written [a python programme](https://github.com/kumkee/solarterms) to predict to 24 Chinese Solar Terms.
+* [Python wrapper](https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html) - I've written [a python programme](https://github.com/kumkee/solarterms) to predict to 24 Chinese Solar Terms.
 You may use that as an example.
+* [JavaScript wrapper](https://github.com/zachfejes/js-horizons) - I haven't tested this.
+* Other languages - you will need to find the wrapper for your langauge, if is other than Python or JavaScript.
+* [Direct API call](https://ssd-api.jpl.nasa.gov/doc/horizons.html) - as an alternative, you can directly call their API